OceanGlidersCommunity/Oxygen_SOP/_sources/sections/oxygen_sensors_integration.md

 All optodes other than the 4831 use a 10 pin Lemo connector, these connectors can’t be connected when wet and are prone to crevice corrosion.
 The 4831 is therefore recommended for all applications with it’s Subconn wet-pluggable connector.
 Older optode versions (3830) have a titanium housing in the same form factor as the 3835.
-Some early Slocum gliders were delivered with optodes of type 5013, these are identical to the 3830.
+Some early Slocum gliders include a 5013 optode which is identical to the 3830.

 #### Foil type: F or standard
 Most optodes use the PreSens PSt3 foil (PreSens - Precision Sensing GmbH), these have as standard a black opaque protective layer protecting the pink sensing layer.